billpg/POP3Listener/BuildYourOwnPOP3Server.md

 Hello my lovely family!
 ```

-(Warning, your file names cant have spaces as the POP3 protocol does not allow spaces in response to a UIDL command.
-If your file is called `"New Text Document.txt"` the service will complain if your code expects it to use that as a message's Unique ID.)
+(Warning!
+Your file names can't have spaces as the POP3 protocol does not allow spaces in response to a UIDL command.
+If your file is called
+`"New Text Document.txt"` the service will complain if your code expects it to use that as a message's Unique ID.)

 Because we've not written a way to retrieve the message contents yet, POP3 commands `STAT` and `LIST` won't work but `UIDL` will.
 (We'll see why later.)